Aitor Aldalur

-Aitor Aldalur Agirrezabala (born 26 December 1991) is a Spanish professional footballer who plays as a right back for the Super League Kerala club Malappuram.
+Aitor Aldalur Agirrezabala (born 26 December 1991) is a Spanish professional footballer who currently plays as a defensive midfielder or a full back for Hong Kong Premier League club Sha Tin.

 Club career

 Born in Tolosa, Gipuzkoa, Basque Country, Aldalur was a Real Sociedad youth graduate.
 He made his senior debut with the reserves in the 2009–10 campaign, achieving promotion from Tercera División.

 In 2011, after featuring sparingly for Sanse, Aldalur moved to Segunda División B side SD Amorebieta.
 He left the club in 2013, and subsequently represented fellow league teams Lleida Esportiu, Barakaldo CF, SD Leioa, Racing de Ferrol, CD Toledo and Burgos CF before returning to the Azules in August 2019.

 Aldalur was a regular starter for Amorebieta during the 2020–21 season, as his side achieved a first-ever promotion to Segunda División.
 He made his professional debut at the age of 29 on 16 October 2021, coming on as a late substitute for Gaizka Larrazabal in a 2–3 home loss against FC Cartagena.

+In September 2026, Aldalur joined Hong Kong Premier League club Sha Tin.